A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Introduction

 where $\boldsymbol{X}_i$ is a vector of observed covariates, $U_i$ the hypothesized unmeasured confounder, $Z_i$ the treatment status, and $Y_i^{(0)}$ the potential outcome under no treatment.
 This model contains as a special case that the potential outcome under control follows a normal distribution:

 The simultaneous sensitivity analysis model contains two sensitivity parameters: $\lambda$, which controls the strength of the association between $U$ and the treatment status, and $\delta$, which controls the strength of the association between $U$ and the response.
 Consider a test statistic $t(\cdot)$ for which we want to compute the tail probability $P(t(\cdot) \geq a)$ under the null hypothesis of no treatment effect.
 A sensitivity analysis computes the tail probability for a given test statistic $t(\cdot)$, a set of sensitivity parameters $(\lambda,\delta)$, and given values of the unobserved covariates $U$.
-As the values of $U_{ij}$ vary, the permutation test yields different p-values. \citet{Gastwirth1998} showed that for matched pairs, a sharp upper bound on the p-value (i.e., the most conservative inference) is obtained by letting the unit with higher response have $U = 1$ and the unit with lower response have $U = 0$. \citet{Rosenbaum1987} considers model (\ref{model: Gastwirth}) except asserts only the model for treatment $Z_i$ and not the model for the outcome $Y_i^{(0)}$ and shows also that a sharp upper bound on the p-value is obtained by letting the unit with higher response have $U = 1$ and the unit with lower response have $U = 0$. \citet{Gastwirth1998} show that this bound is identical to that obtained from taking $\delta \rightarrow \infty$ in their model.
+As the values of $U$ vary, the permutation test yields different $p$-values. \citet{Gastwirth1998} show that for matched pairs, a sharp upper bound on the $p$-value (i.e., the most conservative inference) is obtained by letting the unit with higher response have $U = 1$ and the unit with lower response have $U = 0$. \citet{Rosenbaum1987} considers model (\ref{model: Gastwirth}) except asserts only the model for treatment $Z_i$ and not the model for the outcome $Y_i^{(0)}$ and shows also that a sharp upper bound on the p-value is obtained by letting the unit with higher response have $U = 1$ and the unit with lower response have $U = 0$. \citet{Gastwirth1998} show that this bound is identical to that obtained from taking $\delta \rightarrow \infty$ in their model.
 These bounds are sometimes referred to as Rosenbaum bounds in the literature (\citealp{DiPrete2004}).
-When the matching design is a full match (\citealp{Hansen2004}) rather than just matched pairs, \citet{Gastwirth2000} and \citet{Small2009} show how to obtain asymptotically valid bounds using a computationally fast algorithm. \citet{fogarty2019studentized} develops bounds that allow for treatment effect heterogeneity.
+When the matching design is a full match (\citealp{Hansen2004}) rather than a pair match, \citet{Gastwirth2000} and \citet{Small2009} show how to obtain asymptotically valid bounds using a computationally fast algorithm.

-We follow \cite{Gastwirth1998}'s approach and test the null hypothesis of no treatment effect for various sensitivity parameters $(\lambda, \delta)$ in our matched design.
-Sensitivity parameters and the corresponding worst-case p-values are summarized in Table \ref{tbl: Gastwirth et al res.}.
+We followed \citet{Gastwirth1998}'s approach and tested the null hypothesis of no treatment effect for various sensitivity parameters $(\lambda, \delta)$ in our matched design.
+Sensitivity parameters and the corresponding worst-case $p$-values are summarized in Table \ref{tbl: Gastwirth et al res.}.
 The null hypothesis of no treatment effect can still be rejected when $(\lambda, \delta) = (0.8, 0.8)$, but not when $(\lambda, \delta)$ grows to $(1.0, 1.0)$.